pnnl/hexwatershed/paper.md

 Recent study demonstrates that watershed delineation on hexagon grids has several advantages compared with the traditional methods:

 * It represents adjacency uniformly because it has only one type of connectivity [@DeSousa2006].
-* It elminates the island effect and diagonal travel path issues, which often occur in the traditional method [@Johnston2009].
+* It eliminates the island effect and diagonal travel path issues, which often occur in the traditional method [@Johnston2009].
 * It can be applied at continental to global scale using a digital global grid system (DGGS) to provide better sphere coverage [@Sahr2019].

 Because of the dependency of hydrologic processes on watershed characteristics, hexagon grids based watershed hydrology simulations will be improved.